 - Leveraging specific templates and personalization to ensure each student in a Campaign feels like the message is crafted just for them.

 - Planning ahead and scheduling outreach ahead of campus visits.

 - Scheduling up to 5000 messages per campaign.

 Premium employers can still only message students who have opted to make their profiles public to employers or who have previously interacted with that employer through Handshake (e.g. applying for a job or attending an event).
-The premium offering does not allow employers with a trust score under 80 to message students.

 Can I share Premium Employer information with school’s employer partners?